 Two things bother me though, and they are the same two things that stopped me from completely loving The Return of the Living Dead first time round.
 Firstly I do not buy the actors as a bunch of punks one tiny bit.
 There is Linnea Quigley aforementioned terrible red hair for starters which doesn’t look real in the slightest but I’ll let her off because she clearly is the bravest/maddest person on set.
 But the rest of the punks just seem to be a hodgepodge of ideas of what a punk would look like if they were designed by middle aged men.
 I mean why is Freddy even part of their gang?
 Okay he has a band t shirt on (is that the New Romantic band Visage?
-Not very Punk I can tell you) but he’s also wearing a baseball jacket and is boarderline preppy.
-Okay so the lead member of the punk gang, the beautifully names Suicide, has some punk chops with his shaved head and chain in mouth plus his no one understands me demeanour but he’s not alive long enough to make a real impression.
-Plus it says something about the writers attitude to these young rebels when it takes the manager of the mortuary, a middle aged white cowboy (wonderully played by character actor Clu Gulager as if he is James Stewart in another movie) to take control of the situation and try and sort out this little undead problem.
+Not very Punk that) but he’s also wearing a baseball jacket and is borderline preppy.
+Okay so the lead member of the punk gang, the beautifully names Suicide, has some punk chops with his shaved head and chain in mouth plus his no-one-understands-me demeanor but he’s not alive long enough to make a real impression.
+Plus it says something about the writers attitude to these young rebels when it takes the manager of the mortuary, a middle aged white cowboy (wonderfully played by character actor Clu Gulager who is like a horror movie version of James Stewart) to take control of the situation and try and sort out this little undead problem.

-The other thing that REALLY bugs me, in fact it still annoys the shit out of me, is the ending.
+The other thing that REALLY bugged me then and in fact it still annoys the shit out of me to this day is the ending.
 It’s not the gag of dropping a nuclear bomb on the entire cast to get a cheap laugh.
 I can live with that.
 It’s a pretty lazy way to end a movie but it also has a nice nihilistic streak where the rain continues to spread zombies across the state.
 No it’s the use of the same shots from earlier in the film of the graveyard, the foot waking up in the coffin and then the skeleton popping up out of the ground.
-I realise there are budget limitations to most horror movies but this kind of reuse of footage seen forty five minutes before hand really gets my goat.
-In fact I can’t think of any other film which does such shoddy film making.
+I realize there are budget limitations to most horror movies but this kind of reuse of footage seen forty five minutes before hand really gets my goat.
+In fact I can’t think of any other film which does such a shoddy film making move.
 Would it really have been that expensive to film a hand coming out of the grave instead?
 It’s not like they reedited the final few shots into a different orders it’s just the same ones used again, and for the epilogue of the movie.
-It left a sour taste in my mouth when the film ended back in 1985 and as you can tell I’m still annoyed about it now.
+It left a sour taste in my mouth when the film ended back in 1985 and and that taste is still swelling around my gob now.

-Ultimately though it doesn’t take away from the warm, happy feeling I have about rewatching this film though.
-Happy days, when the cinema was full of movies I was too young to see but was seeing anyway: Return of the Living Dead, Aliens, A Nightmare on Elm Street, Lifeforce… Mmm… Lifeforce.
+Ultimately though it doesn’t take away from the warm, happy feeling I have about rewatching this film.
+Ah… happy days, when the cinema was full of movies I was too young to see but was seeing anyway: Return of the Living Dead, Aliens, A Nightmare on Elm Street, Lifeforce… Mmm… Lifeforce.